csmith/centauri/README.md

   excluding automatic redirects from HTTP->HTTPS.
 Labels:
   - `route`: the name (first listed domain) of the route the response was for
   - `status`: the HTTP response status sent to the client
-- `centauri_content_length_total` - counter of the `Content-Length` of all
-  responses proxied to clients.
-Labels:
-  - `route`: the name (first listed domain) of the route the response was for
-  - `status`: the HTTP response status sent to the client

 In addition, the built-in Prometheus collectors for Go and process specific metrics are enabled.